mayer79/effectplots/README.md

 - Average observed y values: Descriptive associations between response y and features.
 - Average predictions: Combined effect of X and other features (M Plots, Apley [1]).
-- Partial dependence (Friedman [2]): How does the average prediction changes with X, keeping other features fixed.
+- Partial dependence (Friedman [2]): How does the average prediction react on X, keeping other features fixed.
 - Accumulated local effects (Apley [1]): Alternative to partial dependence.

 Furthermore, it calculates counts, average residuals, and standard deviations of observed y and residuals, eventually accounting for case weights.
 We highly recommend Christoph Molnar's book [3] for more info on feature effects.